The following entities receive administrative support from staff who are employees of the Department of Veterans’ Affairs (DVA):

 Strict time limits apply to all reconsiderations and appeals.

 - Repatriation Commission – The Repatriation Commission is responsible under the Veterans’ Entitlements Act 1986 (VEA) for granting pensions, allowances and other benefits, providing treatment and other services and generally administering the VEA.

 - Repatriation Medical Authority (RMA) – The RMA is an independent statutory body whose role is to determine statements of principles in relation to medical or scientific evidence connecting injuries, diseases or death with the circumstances of a particular person’s service.

 - Specialist Medical Review Council (SMRC) – The SMRC is an independent statutory body whose role is to review the contents of a statement of principles or a decision of the Repatriation Medical Authority not to issue such a statement on application.

 - Transition Management – The Transition Management Service (TMS) is available to assist ADF members with transition from military service to civilian life.
 The TMS is provided by DVA on behalf of Department of Defence to support members being discharged on invalidity grounds.
 TMS Coordinators may assist with claims for rehabilitation or compensation, however, it is crucial to obtain independent legal advice about your obligations, rights and entitlements.

 - Veterans’ Review Board (VRB) – The VRB reviews certain decisions of the Repatriation Commission and the MRCC.
 Persons dissatisfied with a decision of the VRB may lodge an appeal with the Administrative Appeals Tribunal.

 For specific advice relevant to your personal circumstances, you should obtain independent advice from a qualified legal practitioner.
-Call our Legal Help Line on 1800 555 777.
+Call us or submit an online enquiry.